 Thoracic surgery encompasses the diagnosis, management and treatment of lung cancer and other chest diseases, including mesothelioma, chest wall growths or congenital abnormalities, mediastinal tumors, esophageal cancer, esophageal motility issues and metastatic tumors to the chest region.
 The Thoracic Surgery Service provides a multidisciplinary team approach that works closely with specialists in pulmonary medicine, oncology, gastroenterology, and wide-ranging support services.
 Our Service interacts closely with the Lung Cancer Screening Program sponsored by Mountainside Medical Center Medical Center, as well as the Thoracic Surgical Program at Hackensack University Medical Center.

-The Division of Thoracic Surgery is directed by Steven D. Herman, M.D., FACS, and an internationally recognized thoracic surgeon.
+The Division of Thoracic Surgery is directed by Daniel Mansour, M.D., and an internationally recognized thoracic surgeon.

 The Thoracic Surgical Service at Hackensack Meridian Mountainside Medical Center has access to the most advanced instrumentation and innovative approaches for the treatment of tumors of the chest.
 In addition, patients diagnosed with advanced tumors that elsewhere are often considered untreatable or inoperable often find hope with us.
 Many of these patients maintain or regain quality of life for extended periods; some permanently.
 Although surgical removal oftentimes offers the best opportunity for cure, occasionally, the solution will be a combination of other treatment modalities, sometimes with innovative surgical solutions.
 Our extensive experience also makes us uniquely qualified to manage less common conditions such as carcinoid and interstitial lung diseases.
 As your partner on this journey, we are here to help you achieve your best possible outcome.